-Overland Park prohibits unlawful discrimination against any person on the basis of race, gender, sexual orientation, color, national origin, disability, age, religious beliefs or socio-economic status in any of its programs or facilities.
+The city of Overland Park prohibits unlawful discrimination against any person on the basis of age, race, religion, color, sex, disability, national origin, ancestry, sexual orientation, or gender identity or expression in any of its programs or facilities.

 The city is committed to supporting an environment of inclusion by ensuring all citizens are fairly and equally treated and have equal opportunities and access to employment, housing, contractual work with the city and public accommodations.